Lahiruerandika/AWS-SAA-CheatSheet/Core AWS Services Overview/Elasticache.md

     - Multi AZ with Failover Capability
 - Since it is a managed solution, AWS takes care of OS maintenance, patching, optimization, setup, monitoring, failure recovery and backups

+## ElastiCache Solution Architecture

+### DB Cache

+- Application queries the ElastiCache first.
+If no data is available for the query (cache miss), the application gets the data from RDS and stores it into the cache
+- Caching helps relieve the load from the database
+- Cache must have an invalidation strategy to make sure only the most current data is stored in the cache